17 Vintage Motorcycles You’ll Want to Ride Today

-After the German surrender, Bob Evans (left) of Statesville, North Carolina, found out his brother, Ed, was stationed just 30 miles away.
+After the German surrender, Bob Evans (left) of Statesville, North Carolina, found out his brother, Ed, was stationed just 50 kilometres away.
 Bob wrangled a pass and the use of a motorcycle—even though he’d never ridden a motorcycle before.
 When Bob finally met his brother, Ed wanted to know where Bob had learned to ride.
 “On the way over,” he said.

 Bill Warner owned many motorbikes, but the 1954 Ariel was his favourite.
 His wife, Ginger, perched on it for a photo.

 Don’t miss this gallery of vintage trucks that never went out of style!

 All dressed up